Try a Live Training Session For Free • July 6-11 • FREE

 How to study for the national real estate exam

-The most effective way to study for the national real estate exam is to take practice tests early and often — not re-read your textbook.
-Practice tests show you where your actual weak spots are.
-Re-reading doesn't.
+The most effective way to study for the national real estate exam is to take practice tests early and often, then study the topics you miss instead of rereading the whole book.
+Re-reading feels productive.
+It isn't.
+Practice tests show you where your real weak spots are.

-How to pass the national real estate exam on your first try
+How do I pass the real estate exam on my first try?

-Time management.
-You have roughly 90 seconds per question.
-If you don't know an answer immediately, flag it and move on.
+You pass the real estate exam on your first try by managing the clock, eliminating wrong answers, and knowing the vocabulary cold.
+You have roughly 90 seconds per question, so if you don't know an answer right away, flag it and move on.
 Come back at the end.
-Spending four minutes on one question you're uncertain about is one of the most common ways students run out of time.
+Spending four minutes on one question is one of the most common ways people run out of time.

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.